paradigma-cl/unbreakableID/README.md

 •	{address} is an on-chain public key hash (for example a Stacks or Bitcoin address).
 •	{index} refers to the nth name this address created.

-### 3. Blockchain network interoperability
-A user private and public keys are based from the mathematical, and cryptographical algorithm, and they are to base to use it in the Stacks or Bitcoin blockchain.

-#### 3.1 Stacks address
-From a private key the user can derive a decidable public key in a Stacks address format, and in several Bitcoin addresses format.
-Actual Stacks 2.1 have methods accepting more BTC address formats (P2PKH, P2SH, P2WPKH, P2WSH, P2TR).
-A Stacks address starts with a “SP”.

-#### 3.2 Bitcoin address
-Initially, the Bitcoin address was based on the legacy address P2PKH starting with a “1”, the actual ones are based on SegWit address P2WPKH starting with a “bc1”, and Taproot address when massively available starting with a “bc1p”.

-#### 3.3 Both Stacks and Bitcoin addresses are linked together
-These addresses are mathematically or cryptographically linked together as one or the same, but they are used in the Stacks or Bitcoin blockchain ecosystem respectively.

 #### 3.4 Domain and subdomain names can be associated to a Stacks and Bitcoin address
 The Stacks blockchain ensures that each node's BNS view is synchronized to all the other nodes in the world, so queries on one node will be the same on other nodes.
 Stacks blockchain nodes allow a name's owner to bind up to 40Kb of off-chain state to their name, which will be replicated to all other Stacks blockchain nodes via a P2P network.